 What are your main tasks?

 My main tasks vary depending on the stage the project is in.
-Tasks can include – determining the feasibility of a project from a constructability standpoint, figuring out if an asset can provide a return to the business either financially or through other means (i.e. improved processing time), engaging consultants to design the works, programming the project to map out how long each phase will take, monitoring project budget and cash-flow, ensuring the physical works are planned and implemented safely and ensuring the project is closed out following the local planning rules and regulation.
+Duties can include – determining the feasibility of a project from a constructability standpoint, figuring out if an asset can provide a return to the business either financially or through other means (i.e. improved processing time), engaging consultants to design the works, programming the project to map out how long each phase will take, monitoring project budget and cash-flow, ensuring the physical works are planned and implemented safely and ensuring the project is closed out following the local planning rules and regulation.

 What were you doing before you became a Project Manager?